The Story of Baltic Cable

 30-year jubilee

 Baltic Cable celebrated 30 years of operations as an interconnector between Germany and Sweden.
-The company keeps growing and added nine new experts to its team.
+Our company grew and we added several new experts to our team.
+This further strengthened our ability to ensure operations of the Baltic Cable, and being able to support the European electricity market, for many years to come.

 2025